hparmar2907/hparmar-dataviz-portfolio/final-project-part-three.md

 evolved during Part III of the project.
 Rather than repeating work from Parts I and II, this section explains how earlier sketches, datasets, user interviews, and design tests informed the final version of the story.
 It also highlights the revisions I made, the audience I designed for, and the choices that shaped the final Shorthand narrative.

 # Changes made since Part II
-Moving into Part III, my focus shifted from assembling visualizations to shaping a cohesive story.
-I had initially collected several datasets — housing CPI, food CPI, tuition averages, and student earnings — but the narrative still needed stronger pacing and clearer transitions.
-Part III became the stage where I organized these elements and made the story easier to follow.
+Strengthening the Call to Action

+Based on instructor feedback, I revised the conclusion to make the call to action more focused, meaningful, and actionable.
+Instead of ending with general observations, the final section now outlines specific steps institutions can take to support students.
+I also added direct links to real resources — including federal aid, state programs, university support, and community-based scholarships — so readers can immediately explore the options available to them.

+Enhancing the Visualizations

+To improve interpretability, I added reference lines to key years — particularly 2021, a turning point when housing and food costs rose sharply due to inflation.
+These visual guides help readers quickly recognize when financial pressures on students intensified.

-1. Tightening the Story Structure
+Tightening the Story Structure

 Feedback showed that the narrative worked best when following a clear progression:

-   - rising day-to-day costs,

-   - rising education costs,
+Rising day-to-day living costs

+Rising education costs

-   - the widening gap between expenses and earnings.
+The widening gap between expenses and earnings

-   Reworking the structure around these three chapters made the story feel more intentional and easier to grasp.
+Reorganizing the story around these three chapters made the narrative cleaner, more intentional, and easier for readers to follow.

-2. Turning Charts Into Explanations
+Turning Charts Into Explanations

-   Earlier drafts relied heavily on visuals with long paragraphs of text beside them.
-In Part III, I trimmed down explanations and allowed         captions, brief definitions, and annotations to do the heavy lifting.
-This helped keep the pacing smooth in Shorthand.
+Earlier drafts relied heavily on visuals paired with long paragraphs of written explanation.
+In Part III, I shifted toward concise captions, short definitions, and annotations that allow the visualizations to communicate more of the story on their own.
+This improved pacing and clarity within the Shorthand experience.

-3. Improving Clarity
+Improving Clarity

-   Some terms, especially economic language such as CPI, needed small definitions.
-Small additions like this helped the story remain accessible    to readers without a background in economics.
+Some economic terms — particularly CPI — were unfamiliar to several readers during user testing.
+Adding brief definitions directly beneath the charts helped keep the story accessible for students and young adults without a technical background.
 ## Audience: Who the Story Is For
 The project is designed for: